June 19-23, 2023

 WHAT TO BRING

-- Your resume (one page).
+- Your resume.
+(If you’ve digitally submitted your resume, you don’t need to bring a paper copy).
 Remember to keep them to one page and if you need help getting started, check out The Balance Career’s article on how to write a strong, entry level technical resume.

 - Official SkillsUSA uniform.
 Don’t forget your polo!
 For men, this means you’ll wear your official SkillsUSA white polo with black dress slack, socks and shoes.
 For women, this means you’ll wear your official SkillsUSA white polo with black dress slacks or a black knee-length skirt with either black or nude hose along with black dress shoes.

 - Writing materials and scratch paper.
-Specifically, #2 pencils.
-But having a few extra pens and scratchpads won’t hurt!
+While these are not required, you never know when you’ll need to take some notes.
+Having a few extra pens and scratchpads won’t hurt!

 WHAT NOT TO BRING